d125q/d125q-config/README.md

     INFO     Scraping files for d125q-loaddefs.el...
     INFO     Scraping files for d125q-loaddefs.el...done
   ```
+  If the autoloads are not present, they will be loaded eagerly.
+To clean the
+  autoloads, run `make clean`.
 - GNU Emacs should be run as a daemon using its systemd service.
 There is
   additionally a [drop-in](.config/systemd/user/emacs.service.d/override.conf)
   to set the correct environment.